amankumar100/Code-Clause-Handwritten-Digit-Recognition-Project1/README.md

 Step 2: Create a python file.

-Step 3: Copy-paste my below code between the line 1 and line 85.
+Step 3: Copy-paste my below training code.
 Save it.
-Don't include line 1 and line 85.

-Step 4: Then create another python file copy-paste my below code between the line 90 and line 157 and save it.
-Don't include line 90 and line 157.
+Step 4: Then create another python file copy-paste my below output code and save it.

 Step 5: Then run the first python file wait for few minutes then run the next code.